MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/drag-and-drop.md

 ---
-description: This article explains how to add dragging and dropping in your Windows app app.
+description: This article explains how to add dragging and dropping in your Windows app.
 title: Drag and drop
 ms.assetid: A15ED2F5-1649-4601-A761-0F6C707A8B7E
 ms.date: 02/08/2017